 Put on some garden gloves and knock them off of stems, leaves, flower buds, or wherever you see them, and into a bucket of soapy water to kill them.
 You can also cut or prune off the affected areas and drop them into the bucket.

-APHID CONTROL WITH NATURAL AND ORGANIC SPRAYS
+CONTROL APHIDS WITH NATURAL AND ORGANIC SPRAYS

 Soap and water: